 Things a distance sensor will NOT tell you

-As the wave gets wider the energy in the wave is spread further and further and until it is not noticeable.
-See the diagram below showing the wave sent out and refelected back, consider the lines as the peak of the pulse transmitted.
+As the wave gets wider the energy in the wave is spread further and further until it is not noticeable.
+See the diagram showing the wave sent out and reflected back, consider the lines as the peak of the pulse transmitted.

 How Fast Sound Waves Travel

-Realistically these variances are due to estimates, humidity, temperature, air pressure and altitude.
+Realistically these variances are due to humidity, and temperature.
 Assumes STILL air (no winds).

-For the rest of these pages and examples we will use the speed of 343.2 m/s, for your application you may have to adjust for other factors.
+For the rest of these pages and examples we will use the speed of 343 m/s @ 20°C, for our examples you may have to adjust for other factors.

-To convert time of signal echo to an actual distance we need to divide the time measured by the µs by a divisor in µs/cm.
-Considering accuracy of the devices and speed of calculations, to get to whole cm accuracy, chose a divisor of 58 should be sufficient and can be borne out by testing stationary objects at known measured distances.
+To convert time of signal echo to an actual distance we need to divide the time measured in µs by a divisor in µs/cm.
+Considering accuracy of the devices and speed of calculations, to get to whole cm accuracy, choosing an integer divisor of 58 µs/cm should be sufficient and can be borne out by testing stationary objects at known measured distances.
 This way you can find what is best for you and keep maths to integer operations only.